Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after eating to assist in the utilization of glucose by your muscles.
+Engage in light physical activity, like a short walk, after eating to help your muscles use up glucose effectively.

 healthspan-mbl